karthik/ddd/02-b-data_documenting.md

 What goes into each of these sections is now described.

-# Human readable: A README
+# README: Human readable data description

-The README is the first place people will go to learn more about the data.
+The README is often the first place people will go to learn more about data.
-It is meant for someone to read and understand more about the data.
-It should contain the "who, what, when, where, why, & how" of the data.
-That is, who collected it, what the data is, when it was collected, where it was collected, and how.
+It is meant for someone to read and understand more about the data and contains the "who, what, when, where, why, & how":

+- **Who** collected it
+- **What** is the data
+- **When** was it collected
+- **Where** was it collected
+- **How** is was collected

 This should be brief.
 It should also provide links to the other sections.
-For example, it should contain links to the data dictionary, the machine readable data, the licence, how to cite the data, if raw data is provided, it should describe where to find it, any scripts to be used to turn the raw data to tidy data.
+For example, it should contain links to the data dictionary/codebook, the licence, how to cite the data, the machine readable metadata, if raw data is provided, it should describe where to find it, any scripts to be used to turn the raw data to tidy data.
 Saving a README as a .md file gives the author the formatting benefits of markdown, such as easily inserting links, tables, and easily making lists that will render nicely.

 # Human readable data dictionary

 Data dictionaries or code books are recommended for use when sharing data @Ellis2017.
+Codebooks provide a human readable table of the variables (Columns) in the data.
+This typically consists of **variable names**, **variable labels**, **variable codes**, and if there are special values for **missing data**.

-Codebooks provide a human friendly reference for the data, typically consisting of variable names, variable labels, variable codes, and missing data.
-Variable names are short, descriptive names with no spaces or special characters, such as "job_position", "faculty_level", and "years_at_company".
-Variable labels are more descriptive, and provide more context for other reader, for example "University Job Position", "University Faculty Position Level", and  "Number of Years Worked at University [@McGill-codebook].
-Below is a data dictionary table taken from the [tidy tuesday repository on incarceration trends](https://github.com/rfordatascience/tidytuesday).
+**Variable names** are short, descriptive names with no spaces or special characters, such as "job_position", "faculty_level", and "years_at_company".

+**Variable labels** are more descriptive, and provide more context for other reader, for example "University Job Position", "University Faculty Position Level", and  "Number of Years Worked at University [@McGill-codebook].

+**Variable codes** apply to categorical (factor) varaibles, and are the values for their contents.
+For example, 0 = no, 1 = yes, and 0 = male and 1 = female.
+These should be consistent across similar variables to avoid a problem where one variable codes 0 as yes and another codes 1 and yes as well.
+Another code to consider is how formatting date variables, which should be consistent.

+**Missing data** are values not observed, but should have been.
+The code for missingness should be documented in the codebook, and should nominally be `NA`.
+Importantly, the corresponding code for missing must be recorded, even if it is -99, -9, ".", or "whatever", it needs to be known.
+If the reason for missingness is known, then it should be recorded.
+For example, in censored data, or where there is patient drop out, or measurement error.
+These can have different values, such as "unknown" or -99, and cleaned up later. [@White2013; @Broman2017]

+Below is an example data dictionary table taken from the [tidy tuesday repository on incarceration trends](https://github.com/rfordatascience/tidytuesday).

 __Table 1.
-The prisoner summary data dictionary.__
+The prisoner summary data dictionary, with columns on the variable, it's class, and a short description of the contents of the variable.__

 |variable        |class     | Description |
 |:---------------|:---------| :---------- |